VirgilSecurity/virgil-pfs-net/README.md

 var virgil = new VirgilApi("[YOUR_ACCESS_TOKEN_HERE]");
 ```

-Use Virgil PFS SDK is suitable only for client side.
-If you need .NET/C# SDK for Server Side take a look at this [repository](https://github.com/VirgilSecurity/virgil-sdk-net/tree/v4-docs-review)
+Virgil .NET/C# PFS SDK is suitable only for Client Side.
+If you need .NET/C# SDK for Server Side take a look at this [repository](https://github.com/VirgilSecurity/virgil-sdk-net/tree/v4-docs-review).

 ## PFS Chat Example